 Bowling Green is a somewhat small city located in the state of Missouri.
 With a population of 5,388 people and two constituent neighborhoods, Bowling Green is the 127th largest community in Missouri.

-Unlike some cities, Bowling Green isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bowling Green are a mix of both white- and blue-collar jobs.
+Bowling Green is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bowling Green is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bowling Green who work in office and administrative support (19.36%), sales jobs (12.80%), and management occupations (10.52%).
+There are especially a lot of people living in Bowling Green who work in office and administrative support (20.95%), sales jobs (10.51%), and management occupations (9.21%).

 As is often the case in a small city, Bowling Green doesn't have a public transportation system that people use for their commute.

-Bowling Green is a somewhat ethnically-diverse city.
+Bowling Green is a very ethnically-diverse city.
 The people who call Bowling Green home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bowling Green residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bowling Green include Irish, English, French , and Italian.
+Important ancestries of people in Bowling Green include Irish, English, French , and Dutch.

 The most common language spoken in Bowling Green is English.
 Other important languages spoken here include Spanish and German.